 CERT, Community Emergency Response Teams are an interesting collaboration between your local emergency responders (fire dept usually), and FEMA.
 Communities tend to support this training very differently.
 I highly recommend the training, even though it is basic and broad.
 This site has lists of cities that offer the training.
 The two best things about the training are: you get to know your emergency responders and you get to know some members in the community that want to help.
 Next best thing is that you can get semi-interestedfamily members talking about important aspects of their behavior in the event of an emergency.
 For instance,if you have kids in school and there is an earthquake what will the schooldo?
 What will you do?
 How will you do it?
 There are literally hundreds of basic questions that need to be addressed in a family and CERT training can spark the discussion.

 RACES, Radio Amateur Civil Emergency Service is a FCC regulated service for HAM operators.
 RACES groups are always chartered in the local area to serve the community.
 These are well worth seeking out even if you are not a HAM operator.

 ARRL, Amateur Radio Relay League, I recommend anyone who is serious about personal preparedness to seek out local HAM groups, get your license and serve the community.
 Your best communication opportunities many times are phone lines, but in some events these are not available, HAM radio can fill the bill and serve the community.
 The ARRL is a vast source of information on local clubs, testing etc.

-Urban Preparation Kit, Part I, On-Body Kit, by Schwert - ARCHIVES: Outdoors-Magazine.com
+Urban Preparation Kit, Part II, Supplemental Kits, by Schwert - ARCHIVES: Outdoors-Magazine.com